14 Free and Low-Cost Summer Activities for Kids

 If not, what about a community or neighborhood pool?

-Our favorite and easiest is to use a blowup pool and have fun in the backyard.
-We also play water fights with water squirters, too!
+Our favorite and easiest is to use an inflatable pool and have fun in the backyard.
+We play water fights with water squirters, too!

 Getting our children in some type of routine and keeping them off the screens as much as possible during summer can be a struggle.